accenturedanialmirza/Azure_AI_Translator_Test/README.md

 * **`Translator` Class**:
     * **Initialization**: Takes `input_path` (path to the source CSV file) and `mini_batch_size` as parameters.
 The `mini_batch_size` controls how many comments are sent per API request, crucial for managing API limits and optimizing performance.
     * **`translate_series(self, s: pl.Series, translate_to_language: List[str] = ['en']) -> Tuple[pl.Series, pl.Series, pl.Series, pl.Series, pl.Series]`**:
-        * **Purpose**: Translates a Polars Series of text comments.
+            * **Purpose**: Translates a Polars Series of texts using the Azure Text Translation API.
             * **Parameters**:
                 * `s`: A Polars Series containing the text comments to be translated.
                 * `translate_to_language`: A list of target language codes (default is `['en']` for English).
-        * **Functionality**: Returns the translated text as a Polars Series, along with the original and translated sentence lengths (useful for text splitting), and detected language and its score.
+            * **Functionality**: Returns the translated text as a Polars Series, along with the original and translated sentence lengths (useful for text splitting), and the detected source language and its confidence score.
     * **`process_translation_lazy(self, column: str) -> pl.DataFrame`**:
             * **Purpose**: Manages the end-to-end translation workflow for a specified text column using Polars LazyFrames.
 This lazy approach is vital for handling datasets that exceed available memory.
             * **Parameters**:
                 * `column`: The name of the column in the DataFrame that contains the text comments to be translated.
             * **Functionality**:
                 * **Mini-Batch Processing**: Explicitly slices the LazyFrame into mini-batches.
 This strategy prevents API throttling and manages memory by processing data in manageable chunks.
                 * **Conditional Translation**: Intelligently filters out rows that do not require translation (e.g., comments already detected as English if the target language is English, or comments whose language is 'unknown').
                 * **Intermediate Storage**: Saves each processed mini-batch as a temporary Parquet file in the `./data/temp/` directory.
 This acts as a checkpointing mechanism, leveraging [`modules/check_batch_size.py`](modules/check_batch_size.py) to allow the process to resume or recover from interruptions without re-processing already completed batches, and to ensure temporary files are consistent with the current batch size.
                 * **Final Concatenation**: After all batches are processed, it concatenates all intermediate Parquet files into a single, final Polars DataFrame, which is then returned.

 ### [`detect_language.py`](detect_language.py)